What is so special about analogue simulations?: Black hole simulations as material analogues

 and where $A$ is the amplification function (which is time-dependent).
 To allow for non-trivial amplification, we add a second input channel (an additional degree of freedom).
 Hence, we fix:

 where $r$ is the conjugate momentum to $q$.
 By demanding the standard commutation relation $[Y,P]=i\hbar$ for such a system, one obtains the following relations:

-or, equivalently:
+or equivalently:

 An interesting result is that one can rewrite the system above in terms of creation and annihilation operators, inducing an instance of the so-called Bogoliubov transformations (Unruh 2011).
-In light of this, and after computations involving density matrices and the temperature of input channels, one can prove that the output thermal noise $T_{Out}$ due to vacuum fluctuations is:
+In light of this, and after computations involving density matrices and the temperature of input channels, one can prove that the output thermal noise $T_{\text{Out}}$ due to vacuum fluctuations is:

-where $\omega_{Out}$ is the frequency of the output.
-The significance of this result lies with the fact that both the amplification $\tanh(\mu)$ and the frequency $\omega_{Out}$ are determined solely by the classical behavior of the amplifier.
-That is to say, the amplification of quantum noise in the input channel proves to be a classical effect entirely determined by the mechanical properties of the amplifier.

-The argument generalizes to black and dumb holes insofar as we can view them as special cases of amplifiers (as Hawking’s derivations already imply).
-In other words, by repeating the same reasoning as above, it can be shown that, if any thermal noise is emitted at all from a black hole, this effect (viz., Hawking radiation) is entirely determined by the classical properties of the system.
-In more detail, starting from a semiclassical model, one can define a norm function (not necessarily positive) induced by the following inner product between solutions $q'_i$, $\pi'_i$and $q_i$ ,$\pi_i$:
+where $\omega_{\text{Out}}$ is the output frequency.
+This result is significant because both amplification $\tanh(\mu)$ and frequency $\omega_{\text{Out}}$ are determined solely by the classical behavior of the amplifier.
+The argument generalizes to black holes insofar as, according to Hawking’s model, they are special cases of linear amplifiers.
+In more detail, starting from a semi-classical model, one can define a norm function (not necessarily positive) induced by the inner product between solutions $q_i'$, $\pi_i'$ and $q_i$, $\pi_i$:

-If one then picks the solutions that have positive norm (thereby also determining the associated set of complex conjugate solutions) and combine them with standard annihilation and creation operators, one obtains quantum operators $Q_i$ and $\Pi_i$, which obey the standard commutation relation $[Q_i ,\Pi_j]=i\delta_{ij}$.
-This means that, given the classical solutions to the Hamiltonian, every quantum solution can be expressed simply as a linear combination of the classical ones.
+If one then picks the solutions that have positive norm (thereby also determining the associated set of complex conjugate solutions) and combines them with standard annihilation and creation operators, one obtains quantum operators $Q_i$ and $\Pi_i$, which obey the standard commutation relation $[Q_i,\Pi_ j]=i\delta_{ij}$.
+In effect, this means that, given the classical solutions to the Hamiltonian, every conceivable quantum solution can be expressed as a linear combination of the classical ones.